Spirit (2012 film): Accusation of plagiarism

 Abdul Azeez, a short filmmaker and assistant director, has accused that Spirit is plagiarised from his short film My Hero But Big Zero.
-He adds that Plumber Maniyan, the character played by Nandhu in Spirit, was entirely based on the protagonist of his film.
+He adds that Plumber Maniyan, the character played by Nandu in Spirit, was entirely based on the protagonist of his film.

 Reception

 Critical reception

 Performance of Nandu as Plumber Maniyan was particularly praised.

 Paresh C Palicha of Rediff.com gave the film a rating of 3 out of 5 stars and said, "Spirit is not flawless but is recommended for the sincere effort by the cast and the crew."
 In regards to Mohanlal's performance, the critic said: "Spirit belongs to Mohanlal who brings to the table a kind of vulnerability hidden behind the arrogant exterior.
 There are occasions when the mask of arrogance falls away and Mohanlal has the expertise to handle such situations with élan."

 A review by Sify.com said, "If you are not expecting a high voltage drama stuffed with the usual share of emotions, Spirit can turn out to be a nice experience.
-It may not bowl you over like some of Ranjith’s brilliant movies and seems to be a bit too long, at nearly two hours and thirty minutes.
+It may not bowl you over like some of Ranjith's brilliant movies and seems to be a bit too long, at nearly two hours and thirty minutes.
 Still, this one has been made with noble intentions."

 The film received negative reviews as well.
 Parvathy Anoop of Deccan Herald stated, "There are too many characters and side stories, some of which are not relevant at all.
 Also, it [the film] has too many disconnects.
 Some ideas are introduced and left incomplete, which is a shame.
 All the drinking, smoking and swearing in this movie seem to have gone waste as it does not drive the message strongly.
 Mohanlal, as always, has done his part well, but Ranjith had set his own bar high with movies like Pranchiyettan and Indian Rupee and this one does not come anywhere close to that league."
-Dalton L, in his review for Deccan Chronicle, criticised Mohanlal's acting: "Mohanlal acts like he’s never really been sloshed in his entire life; the only indications to the contrary being his trembling fingers, the clichéd dazed look, and an occasional stagger.
-He should learn a thing or two from Thilakan’s sterling performance.
+Dalton L, in his review for Deccan Chronicle, criticised Mohanlal's acting: "Mohanlal acts like he's never really been sloshed in his entire life; the only indications to the contrary being his trembling fingers, the clichéd dazed look, and an occasional stagger.
+He should learn a thing or two from Thilakan's sterling performance.
 Kalpana and Nandu too get real."
 He gave the film a rating of three in a scale of five.

 Sreenath Nair of The Hindu said that the film "lacks punch and kick".
 He praised the film's art direction and acting by Mohanlal and Nandu but was critical about the film's cinematography, dialogues and background score.
 He particularly criticised the statements about fashionable drinking and the attributes of the rich, saying, "these could have avoided by an intelligent director."
 He also criticised the slow pace of the film, saying, "as the film moves towards the climax comes the spoilsport device, a television show."